I wish I could swoop in like Superman and save people from opportunistic, profit-driven, misinformation-spewing diet sharks.

-I worked in bariatric surgery during my internship.
-What I saw changed me and now I am 100% against it (yes, even with the new gastric sleeve vs. bypass).
+I worked in a bariatric surgery center for 6 months during my internship.
+What I saw was traumatic and now I am 100% opposed to it (yes, even with the new gastric sleeve vs. bypass).
 Insurance regulations in the state in which I practiced required three things before they paid for this surgery:

 (1) Patients were required to go through 6 months of medical weight loss to prove that they couldn’t lose weight on their own before they were eligible for surgery.
-Strangely enough, they were supposed to “try” weight loss under their surgeon’s care.
-The only way to get the surgery was to sabotage their diet attempts.
-Is it just me or does this scream conflict of interest??
+They often did so under their surgeon’s care which is a blatant conflict of interest.

 (2) Patients had to go through psychological evaluations to prove they could sustain change.
 This was another hoop to jump through to get surgery.
 I saw mentally retarded patients, patients with eating disorders and clinical-level body image issues approved for the surgery.

 And you know what?
-Generally, these people had the same psychological struggles and more coming out of surgery.
+These dear people had the same psychological struggles and more post surgery.
 The “success stories” still had body image issues.
-Their bodies were “fixed” (mutilated, in my opinion) but their minds were the same.
+Their bodies were “fixed” (mutilated, in my opinion - countless long-term risks) but their emotions were the same.
 After surgery they had extra skin from the weight loss and still saw themselves as fat.
-They had to deal with socially awkward issues such as only eating 2 tablespoons of food at a time, vomiting and diarrhea if they overate -- no meeting friends for chips and margaritas.
+They had to deal with socially awkward issues such as only eating 2 tablespoons of food at a time, vomiting and diarrhea if they overate to name a few.

 The “not-so-successful” people still had body image issues.
-I saw more people than I would like to admit die from the surgery, or end up back in the hospital with complications from hair loss to dumping syndrome (diarrhea after eating) to full-blown malnutrition requiring TPN (being fed through their veins).
+I saw dear people die from the surgery, or end up back in the hospital with complications from hair loss to dumping syndrome (diarrhea after eating) to full-blown malnutrition requiring TPN (being fed through their veins).
 I saw people learn how to cheat the surgery and gain back all the weight and more.